chadokruse/inception/README.md

 ## Usage

+1. Add Meteorite if not already installed
+`npm install -g meteorite`
+2. Add the following packages: font-awesome, spin, router, z-mongo-admin
+e.g. `mrt add spin`
-1. Add your Sprint.ly credentials to settings.json
+2. Add your Sprint.ly credentials to settings.json
-2. If you deploy to a public site, be sure to navigate to yourapp.com/admin and enter in a set of admin credentials.
+3. If you deploy to a public site, be sure to navigate to yourapp.com/admin and enter in a set of admin credentials.
 You app will be exposed until you do so.
-3. Update relevant Google Analytics fields per your setup
+4. Update relevant Google Analytics fields per your setup

 (This section under development!)